 Activates the engine gauge and compass lights.
 It is protected by a 5-amp breaker.

 Windshield Wiper

-Activates the standard starboard windshield wiper and the optional port windshield wiper if it is installed on your boat.
+Activates the windshield wiper if this option is installed on your boat.
+If no wiper is installed, this switch is reserved for additional accessories.
 It is protected by a 10-amp breaker.

 Accessory Switches (3)